Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Layer mode allows you to layer two voices to create a new sound.
 From the onboard voices, piano and strings would be the most obvious choice.
 But, piano and harpsichord or electric piano and jazz organ would work well, too.

-Duet mode is a feature that we talk about all the time.
+Duet mode is a feature that I talk about all the time.
 It creates two identical playing zones across the keyboard for side-by-side student/teacher practice.
 It offers a far more intuitive way for students and teachers to interact.

 Built-in effects

-The built-in effects are Reverb (10 types) and Chorus (four types).
+The built-in effects are reverb (10 types) and chorus (four types).
 OK, it’s not the most versatile selection, but they work well with the available sounds.

 As players develop, they will realize that the same reverb won’t suit every sound, and that’s where the 10 types come in handy.
+Some will provide a long tail, some shorter, but enough to take the harshness of a sound, like a harpsichord, for example.

 Chordana Play app

+Most digital piano manufacturers have some kind of app that works with their keyboards, whether it’s educational or purely for remote control over settings.
 Casio’s Chordana app is one of the best, especially for beginners.
 It offers a wide range of features that include displaying musical scores and MIDI notes, removing melodies for play along, and much more.

 Metronome

-We typically mention this feature only in beginner keyboard pianos.
+I typically mention this feature only in beginner keyboard pianos.
 Whether practicing scales, Beethoven, or Rihanna, a metronome will help you keep perfect time.

 Built-in recorder

 The built-in recorder is fairly basic; it lets you record one song, up to 2500 notes.
 However, you shouldn’t get too caught up in the numbers here and think of it more as a practice aide.
+It’s a handy feature that helps you monitor your progress and address any problem areas.

 Critical listening is one of the most valuable exercises that any beginner can practice; otherwise, it’s hard to improve.